BernieO/calcardbackup/README.md

 ## Advanced

 All options can be specified in a configuration file or as command line arguments.
-If started with no options at all or only `-b|--batch`, the script attempts to use files `calcardbackup.conf` in the script's directory as configuration file.
+If started with no options at all or only `-b|--batch`, the script attempts to use file `calcardbackup.conf` in the script's directory as configuration file.
 If no configuration file via option `-c|--config` is given, the path to your ownCloud/Nextcloud instance must be the very first argument.
 Find detailed description of all available options below.

 ## Options